satoshinakamoto007/wallets/docs/part3_deeperintoCLVM.md

 ## Programs as Parameters

 The core CLVM does not allow user defined functions.
-It does, however, allow programs to be passed as parameters to variables which has similar results.
+It does, however, allow programs to be passed as parameters, which can be used for similar results.

 Here is a puzzle that executes the program contained in `(f (a))` with the solution `(12)`.